Current artists represented by Creative Ventures Gallery

-Class – Introduction to Oil Painting – see details
+Class – Oil Painting Classes – see details

 Emily Johnson is a native of New England.
 She was raised in a God loving home surrounded by four generations of family.
 Her childhood years were filled with an exposure to the colorful history of New England.
 Emily started painting at an early age and has always had an ambition to become an artist.